The Adventures of Rocky and Bullwinkle and Friends: Characters

-The lead characters and heroes of the series were Rocket "Rocky" J. Squirrel, a flying squirrel (who anchored the perspective of the show's younger audience), and his best friend Bullwinkle J. Moose, a dimwitted but good-natured moose (who carried a bulk of the adult humor with his spontaneous puns).
-Both characters lived in the fictional town of Frostbite Falls, Minnesota, which was purportedly based on the real city of International Falls, Minnesota.
-The scheming villains in most episodes were the fiendish spies Boris Badenov (a pun on Boris Godunov) and Natasha Fatale (a pun on femme fatale), forever attempting to "catch Moose and Squirrel".
-Other characters included Fearless Leader, the dictator of the fictitious nation of Pottsylvania and Boris and Natasha's superior; Gidney & Cloyd, little green men from the Moon who were armed with scrooch guns; Captain Peter "Wrongway" Peachfuzz, the incompetent Ed Wynn-esque captain of the S.S.
-Andalusia; various U.S. government bureaucrats and politicians (such as Senator Fussmussen, a recurring character who opposed admitting Alaska and Hawaii to the Union on the grounds of his own xenophobia); and the inevitable onlookers, Edgar and Chauncy.
+The lead characters and heroes of the series are Rocket "Rocky" J. Squirrel, a flying squirrel (who anchors the perspective of the show's younger audience), and his best friend Bullwinkle J. Moose, a dimwitted but good-natured moose (who carries the bulk of the adult humor with his spontaneous puns).
+Both characters live in the fictional town of Frostbite Falls, Minnesota, which is purportedly based on the real city of International Falls, Minnesota.
+The scheming villains in most episodes are the fiendish spies Boris Badenov (a pun on Boris Godunov) and Natasha Fatale (a pun on femme fatale), forever attempting to "catch Moose and Squirrel".
+Other characters include Fearless Leader, the dictator of the fictitious nation of Pottsylvania and Boris and Natasha's superior; Gidney and Cloyd, little green men from the Moon who are armed with "scrooch guns"; Captain Peter "Wrongway" Peachfuzz, the incompetent Ed Wynn-esque captain of the S. S. Andalusia; various U.S. government bureaucrats and politicians (such as Senator Fussmussen from the "Jet Fuel Formula" story, who opposed admitting Alaska and Hawaii to the Union on the grounds of his own xenophobia); and perennial onlookers Edgar and Chauncy.